• Skip to main content

 Arthritis is a term that refers to over 100 types of the condition that affect the body’s joints, causing symptoms like pain, swelling, inflammation, and joint deterioration.
 Over time, arthritis causes pain, weakness, and reduced range of motion.
 Arthritis can affect one or two joints or multiple joints in the body.
 The hips are a common area afflicted with arthritis.

-There are a variety of ways doctors treat arthritis, including pain relievers, physical therapy, injections, and regenerative medicine techniques.
+There are a variety of ways doctors treat arthritis, including pain relievers, physical therapy, and injections.
 However, when arthritis significantly wears a joint down, these treatment methods can sometimes fail to solve the problem – and joint replacement may be necessary.
 One of the more common of these surgeries is an anterior hip replacement.

 What Is an Anterior Hip Replacement?